Secrets to Cultivating Visionary Leaders from Top Schools

 We make our way to a converted warehouse in the trendy Aarhus neighborhood.
 The sign above the door reads “KaosPilot,” and even from the outside, you can tell this is no ordinary educational institution.
 The windows are covered with colorful Post-it notes, and you can hear the buzz of excited conversation and occasional bursts of laughter from within.

 As we step inside, the energy is palpable.
-Students are scattered around the open space, some huddled in intense discussion, others crafting prototypes out of what looks like recycled materials, and a group in the corner seems to be
+Students are scattered around the open space, some huddled in intense discussion, others crafting prototypes out of what looks like recycled materials, and a group in the corner seems to be… role-playing as time travelers?

 “Welcome to KaosPilot,” grins Maja, our guide and a recent graduate.
 “Where chaos is our favorite teacher.”